-- If you are married and living with your spouse or minor dependents, you will either live in on-base housing or be given a monetary allowance called BAH (Basic Allowance for Housing) to live off-base.
-The amount of BAH depends on your rank, your location, and whether or not you have dependents.
+If you are married and living with your spouse or minor dependents, you will either live in on-base housing or be given a monetary allowance called Basic Allowance for Housing (BAH) to live off-base.
+The amount of BAH depends on your duty station zip code, your rank, and whether or not you have dependents.

-- If you are in the Guard or Reserves and entitled to a housing allowance, you will receive a reduced BAH, called BAH Type II, anytime you are on active duty for less than 30 days.
-If you are on orders to serve on active duty for 30 days or more, you'll receive the full housing allowance rate, the same as active duty personnel.
+If you are in the Guard or Reserves and entitled to a housing allowance, you will receive a reduced BAH, called BAH Type II.
+You will receive BAH Type II anytime you are on active duty for less than 30 days.
+If you are on orders to serve on active duty for 30 days or more, you'll receive the full housing allowance rate, the same as active-duty personnel.

-- If you have dependents, you will receive the housing allowance, even when staying in the barracks at basic training and/or technical school/AIT/A-School.
+If you have dependents, you will receive the housing allowance, even when staying in the barracks at basic training or technical school/AIT/A-School.
 This is because the military makes it mandatory for you to provide adequate housing for your dependents.
-This will be included as part of your regular paycheck, half on the first of the month and half on the last duty day of the month.
-For basic training and/or technical school/AIT/A-School, you will receive the BAH amount for the location where your dependent(s) are residing.
+This will be included as part of your regular paycheck, half on the first of the month and a half on the last duty day of the month.
+For basic training or technical school/AIT/A-School, you will receive the BAH amount for the location where your dependents are residing.

-- However, if you are not married and/or divorced and are paying child support, you do not receive full-rate BAH while living in the barracks.
+However, if you are not married or divorced and are paying child support, you do not receive full-rate BAH while living in the barracks.
 In this case, special rules apply, and the member receives BAH-DIFF.